ZachITP/Zachs-Text-Editor/README.md

 ## Description

 This application presents you with a text editor that can work both on and off line.
+Check it out its really cool stuff!

 ## User Story